-The occupation you are being trained for is defined in an Apprenticeship Standard (previously an Apprenticeship Framework).
-These are designed by employers to ensure that training programmes and assessment plans are relevant to specific roles, the broader sector and wider economy.
+The occupation included in the training framework is defined in an Apprenticeship Standard (previously an Apprenticeship Framework).
+These are designed with you as an employer to ensure that training programmes and assessment plans are relevant to specific roles, the broader sector and wider economy.

 Apprenticeship training is flexible, with a wide range of qualifications available – even up to Level 6, the equivalent of a university degree.

-We work as your training partner to ensure that training supports an apprenticeship standard that works for you and your employer.
+We work as your training partner to ensure that training supports an apprenticeship standard that works for you as the employer and your apprentice.
 We are your main contact for the duration of the apprenticeship.